client guides · 06 Nov 2022

 You will need to fill in the following information on your Product Page:

-Filling in all the required fields and tapping the “Create” button will redirect you to the Product Page.
+After filling in all the required fields and tapping the “Create” button, you'll be redirected to the Product Page.
 Here, in the App Information section, you can add localizable information.
 This is very important for iOS apps that target different regions.
-If you don’t add this information, the primary language you picked in the previous step will be used.
+If you don't add this information, the app will be defaulted to the primary language you set earlier.

 In the App Privacy section, the Privacy Policy URL is required.
 It will be visible on your app’s page and can either be a link to a PDF file or a web page.